tempe-techie/periodic-staking-rewards/README.md

 ## Use at your own risk

 The contracts have not been audited by a third party.
 Use at your own risk.

+If you're an auditor who'd like to audit contracts pro-bono, please reach out to me.

+For responsible disclosures please reach out to me via Telegram on tempetechie or via email tempe . techie at proton mail . com.